wiredviews/xperience-page-navigation-redirects/README.md

 [![NuGet Package](https://img.shields.io/nuget/v/XperienceCommunity.PageNavigationRedirects.svg)](https://www.nuget.org/packages/XperienceCommunity.PageNavigationRedirects)

-An ASP.NET Core ResourceFilter that can redirect HTTP requests to other URLs, configurable per Page from the Xperience Administration application
+An ASP.NET Core ResourceFilter that can redirect HTTP requests to other URLs, configurable per Page from the Xperience Administration application.

+Watch [video demo](./images/08-redirection-type-selection.mp4) of setting the navigation redirect on a Page.

 ## Dependencies